ahriman21/git-cheetsheet/git-summary.md

 ```

 ## checkout (a weak command to back to past commits) :
-if you want to goback to review a commit in the past through your logs (for instance you want to review two previous versions of a file thaat you have commited).
+if you want to goback to review a commit in the past through your logs (for instance you want to review two previous versions of a file that you have commited).
-you can even make changes in the commit that you are reviewing by checkout command and commit it, but when you go to main again, the changes will be discard.
+you can even make changes in the commit that you are reviewing by checkout command and commit it, but when you go to main again, the changes will be discarded.
 ```
 git checkout commit_id
 ```